Circulator

-In electrical engineering, a circulator is a passive, non-reciprocal three- or four-port device that only allows a microwave or radio-frequency signal to exit through the port directly after the one it entered.
+In electrical engineering, a circulator is a passive, non-reciprocal three- or four-port device that only allows a microwave or radio-frequency (RF) signal to exit through the port directly after the one it entered.
 Optical circulators have similar behavior.
 Ports are where an external waveguide or transmission line, such as a microstrip line or a coaxial cable, connects to the device.
-For a three-port circulator, a signal applied to port 1 only comes out of port 2; a signal applied to port 2 only comes out of port 3; a signal applied to port 3 only comes out of port 1, and so on.
-An ideal three-port circulator has the following scattering matrix:
+For a three-port circulator, a signal applied to port 1 only comes out of port 2; a signal applied to port 2 only comes out of port 3; a signal applied to port 3 only comes out of port 1.
+An ideal three-port circulator thus has the following scattering matrix:

+Theory of operation

+Microwave circulators rely on the anisotropic and non-reciprocal properties of magnetized microwave ferrite material.
+Microwave electromagnetic waves propagating in magnetized ferrite interact with electron spins in the ferrite and are consequently influenced by the microwave magnetic permeability of the ferrite.
+This permeability is mathematically described by a linear vector operator, also known as a tensor.
+In the case of magnetized ferrite, the permeability tensor is the Polder tensor.
+The permeability is a function of the direction of microwave propagation relative to the direction of static magnetization of the ferrite material.
+Hence, microwave signals propagating in different directions in the ferrite experience different magnetic permeabilities.